harshanirliyanage/harshanirliyanage/README.md

 ### 🚀 About Me
 - 🎓 Studying **Information Technology** at **SLIIT**
 - 💻 Proficient in **Python**, **Java**, **JavaScript**, and more
-- 🌟 Passionate about building real-world web applications, crafting intuitive UIs, and ensuring quality through testing
+- 🌟 Passionate about building impactful software and exploring new tech
 - 📫 Reach me at: **raveeshaharshani21@gmail.com**
 - ⚡ Fun fact: I turn caffeine into clean code and creative solutions!